 Let us know if you have adopted an open textbook.
 Or, if you are looking for resources on how to adopt a textbook, we have some resources to help.

 Take advantage of the open textbook Creative Commons license and customize an open textbook to fit your specific needs.
-Here are some resources to help you modify an existing open textbook.
+See Support for Adapting an Open Textbook for a list of resources to help you modify an existing open textbook.

 - Student Savings: $8,090,317 - $9,016,668

 - Participating Institutions: 40

 Research Methods in Psychology: Core Concepts and Skills (1st Cnd ed)

 This is a Canadian adaptation of Research Methods in Psychology originally created by Paul C. Price (California State University, Fresno).
 This Canadian revision was authored by Rajiv Jhangiani (Capilano University, North Vancouver) and includes the addition of a table of contents, changes to Chapter 3 (Research Ethics) to include a contemporary example of an ethical breach and to reflect Canadian ethical guidelines and privacy laws, additional information regarding online data collection in Chapter 9 (Survey Research), corrections of errors in the text and formulae, spelling changes from US to Canadian conventions, the addition of a cover page, and other necessary formatting adjustments. more…